BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Experiments

 \subsubsection{Scale Consistency Analysis}

-Scale consistency is crucial for evaluating MVO system long-term stability.
+Scale consistency is crucial for evaluating MVO system long-term stability, and scale drift is the dominant failure mode for monocular methods.
 We align the scale of all PV-based methods using ground truth over the first 10 meters.
 As shown in Fig.~\ref{fig:scale_drift}, we plot the logarithmic scale factor variation curves for different methods on the challenging NCLT and Oxford datasets, calculated as:

 where \( d_i \) and \( d_{i}^{\text{GT}} \) represent the estimated and ground truth displacements for segment \( i \).
 The logarithmic space representation naturally accommodates the multiplicative characteristics of scale drift in MVO systems.
 The resulting curves illustrate how scale consistency evolves across different trajectory segments, providing insights into the long-term drift behavior of each method.